mauricemach/coffeekup/README.md

 ## _Why?

-* Your template logic in a hell of a clean, expressive and flexible language.
+* Your rendering logic in a hell of a clean, expressive and flexible language.

+* Now with a very fast implementation (see `cake benchmark`).

+* Precompile your templates to JS on the server and execute them on the browser with only a 2k download.

+* The same template language _and_ implementation in node.js or the browser.

 * The most efficient CoffeeScript "filter" possible in a template engine (based on cutting edge ".toString()" technology).

 * Embedded templates (one-file apps FTW!) that you can still recognize.

-* Easily extend it into your own higher-level "dsl" by defining helpers as locals.
+* Easily extend it into your own higher-level "dsl" by defining helpers as locals (see below).

-* The same template language in node.js and the browser.

 * Works with both coffeescript and javascript apps.